 Whether you are potentially a paying parent in a family court action or a parent potentially in receipt of child support payments, you can use the Nova Scotia child support calculator to get a base idea of what the amount could be.

 The Divorce Act states that you need to try to solve your family law issues by using family dispute resolution, or mediation, if it is appropriate.
+However, only a lawyer can provide legal advice.

 One of the many benefits of divorce mediation is that it allows you to choose if, and how much you want or need to involve lawyers, accountants, or other professionals in your process.
 But you are ALWAYS advised to receive independent legal, financial, or other professional advice regarding your divorce as part of the process, and before you sign any agreement.
 Depending on your personal situation, however, this does not mean that you are compelled to involve them in the negotiations.
 Moreover, these professionals will ensure that you understand your rights and obligations.
 The mediator will welcome all specialists into the process according to your mutual and agreed upon directions.